blog_laura_tommy_text

 Beth: And why are they so valuable?

-Coach Lenny: triggers are the things that tell a counterpart what’s important for them, even though they’re a bit painful - they don’t want to be surprised by them when they pop up in a work performance situation, so we explore triggers in coaching so the Counterpart can experience and work on them in a safe space.
+Coach Lenny: Triggers are the things that tell a counterpart what’s important for them, even though they’re a bit painful - they don’t want to be surprised by them when they pop up in a work performance situation, so we explore triggers in coaching so the Counterpart can experience and work on them in a safe space.

 Q2.
 I’m starting my first coaching meetings, but we’re conducting them all online.
 Am I missing anything by not getting a face-to-face connection with my Coach?